 The Virginia Communication and Literacy Assessment became effective January 1, 2006, for initial licensure and is also required for admission to the Bluefield College Teacher Education Program.
-The VCLA must be PASSED by all students as a requirement for admission to the Teacher Education Program.
+The VCLA must be PASSED by all students as a requirement for admission to the program.